Nevada Income Tax

 Does Nevada have a state income tax?

 No. Nevada levies no individual income tax at the state level.
 The Nevada Constitution prohibits an individual income tax.
-Residents pay no state income tax on wages, salary or investment income.
+Residents pay no state income tax on wages, salaries, or investment income.

 Do I need to file a Nevada state income tax return?